 AWS BYOIP was one of the first to announce and offer the service.
 But soon, other leading cloud service providers followed.

 So, who offers BOYIP now, and what are their requirements?

 a.
 AWS BYOIP Requierements.

 AWS allows you to bring your IPv4 and IPv6 address range to your AWS account.
-Bear in mind that BYOIP is not available in all AWS’s Regions and resources.
+Bear in mind that BYOIP is not available in all of AWS’s Regions and resources.
 Your IP address range must be registered with an RIR and an institute or business and not individually registered.
 The most specific IPv4 address you can bring into AWS is a /24.
-To onboard your IPs, you need to create an RSA key pair, upload a self-signed certificate and create a ROA.
+To onboard your IPs, you must create an RSA key pair, upload a self-signed certificate and create a ROA.

 b.
 GCP BYOIP Requierements.